Hand-illustrated stories from Japan and Korea, peeking into the cities we dream about.

 The writers behind this newsletter.

-American writer, artist & urbanist, based in East Asia.
+American writer/artist/urbanist based in Korea.
 Focused on urban ecology.
-Director of City as Nature (Daejeon).
+Director of City as Nature (Tongyeong).
 Arts editor at The Nature of Cities (New York).
 My car is a 'mamachari' bicycle.

 You can find recent issues that have been published by The Possible City on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.